-A variety of tutorial services are offered to assist students who are experiencing academic difficulties.
-Walk-in tutoring labs are available in a variety of subjects such as English, reading, mathematics, and science.
-For subjects not covered by a tutoring lab, individual peer learning specialists are also available at both campuses for most credit classes.
-Students are encouraged to apply early in the semester for this service.
-Online tutoring is available in mathematics, from basic math through introductory calculus, biology, chemistry, physics, writing, economics, accounting, medical terminology, nursing, and software design.
+A variety of tutorial services are offered to assist students in achieving academic success.
+Walk-in tutoring labs are available on the Cumberland Campus in subjects such as English, reading, computer science, mathematics, and natural sciences.
+For subjects not covered by a tutoring lab, individual peer learning specialists may be available.
+Students are encouraged to contact the Tutoring Coordinator to request individual tutoring early in the semester.
+Online tutoring is available through a contracted service provider in mathematics, from basic math through introductory calculus, biology, chemistry, physics, writing, economics, accounting, medical terminology, nursing, and other topics.

 Tutoring services are intended to provide a review of subject matter and to assist the students' improvement of study skills and self-confidence resulting in a more independent learner.
-Students interested in serving as tutors are requested to file an application with Learning Commons/Tutoring or the Student Services office at the Bedford County Campus.
-Tutors must demonstrate excellent academic and communication skills.
+Students with excellent academic and communication skills that are interested in serving as tutors are requested to file an application with Learning Commons/Tutoring or the Student Services office at the Bedford County Campus.